dtzxporter/cast/README.md

 </table>

 **Notes**:
-- At a minimum one `Base Shape` and one `Target Shape` must be present.
+- The `Base Shape` must be an existing cast mesh.
+- The `Target Shape Vertex Indices` and `Target Shape Vertex Deltas` must be the same length as they are paired together.
+- `Target Shape Vertex Deltas` are added (+=) to the `Base Shape`'s corresponding vertex position.
-- `Target Weight Scales` indicates the maximum value the target shape can deform to.
-The count usually will match `Target Shape(s)` but if it does not plugins should fall back to 1.0 as the default.
+- `Target Weight Scale` indicates the maximum value the target shape can deform to and should default to `1.0`.

 ### Skeleton:
 <table>